I Love You Always Forever: Other releases

 Lewis has re-recorded the song at least twice.
 A re-recording with slightly modified instrumentation appears as a bonus track of her 2008 album In the Pink.
 In 2015, Lewis released the song again on her jazz-influenced covers album, Brand New Day.
-She initially was reluctant to include the song at all; but the track that appears on the album has a "completely different arrangement", and Lewis says she now likes it.
+She was reluctant to include the song at all; but the track that appears on the album has a "completely different arrangement", and Lewis says she now likes it.
 Matt Collar of AllMusic felt that the new version was a "ruminative reworking" of the original.

 Betty Who version

 Australian pop singer Betty Who released a version of the song on 3 June 2016, with remixes released on 29 July 2016.
 It was released as the lead single from her second studio album, The Valley.

 Music video

 The music video, directed by Ben Cope and Daniel Gomes, was released on 14 July 2016.